ILikeHacking123/Super-lock/README.md

 <! ---
-Hi, i am Tuanminh, i know to prpgramming lua and batch.
+Hi, i am Tuanminh, i know to programming lua and batch.
 You are welcome
 --->
 My name's Tuanminh, i have a project, it's Computer Locker, do you want join it?